ambanum/pariscall.international/_includes/pages/texts/en/case-studies/principle-6.md

-### Carnegie Endowment for International Peace presents government and corporations with recommendations to enhance ICT/OT supply chain integrity
+### ICT/OT supply chain integrity: Carnegie Endowment for International Peace presents government and corporations with recommendations

 In line with the sixth principle of the Paris Call, the Carnegie Endowment has released a report on ICT supply chain integrity authored by Ariel E. Levite.
 It calls for urgent action to arrest the current trends undermining trust in digital products and services and fracturing the global ICT supply chain.